 Furthermore, Duo doesn’t plug into other Google communication apps like Hangouts.
 Google noted in May that it worked with the team behind WebRTC to develop an all-new protocol for fast and secure video calling.
 And it’s now here with some of the interesting features.

 Google Duo Features: –

-It is having very simple interface technique.
-That is, for starting video call with anyone, you just need your phone number and you’ll be able to reach people in your phone’s contacts list.
+It has a very simple interface technique.
+That is, for starting a video call with anyone, you just need your phone number, and you’ll be able to reach people in your phone’s contacts list.
 No separate account is required, so you can sign up in just a few steps.
 From there, you can instantly begin a video call with a single tap.
-And no more efforts excepting this.
+And no more efforts except this.

 Fast and reliable:

-The slow speed and choppy videos are the worst thing we feel while making a video call.
-So taking this problem as the center point of attraction, Google tried to remove this fault, and introduced Duo to be fast and reliable, so that video calls connect quickly and work well even on slower networks.
+The slow speed and choppy videos are the worst things we feel while making a video call.
+So taking this problem as the center point of attraction, Google tried to remove this fault and introduced Duo to be fast and reliable so that video calls connect quickly and work well even on slower networks.
 When bandwidth is limited, Duo will gracefully reduce the resolution to keep the call going smoothly.
-For video calls on the go, Duo will switch between Wi-Fi and cellular data automatically without dropping your call.
+Duo will automatically switch between Wi-Fi and cellular data for video calls on the go without dropping your call.

-There is a feature in Duo called Knock Knock which lets you see live video of your caller before you answer, giving you a sense of what they’re up to and why they want to chat.
-Google says Knock Knock makes video calling more spontaneous and welcoming, helping you connect with the person before you even pick up.
-So that it will feel more like invitation rather than interruption.
+There is a feature in Duo called Knock Knock, which lets you see live video of your caller before you answer, giving you a sense of what they’re up to and why they want to chat.
+Google says Knock Knock makes video calling more spontaneous and welcoming, helping you connect with the person before you even pick up so that it will feel more like an invitation rather than an interruption.

 Google Duo is already available for download on Google Play & App Store starting from today.